Skip to content

 Methods

-pro-oxidative activity and the anti-proliferative activity in GA on HEK 293 and HepG2 cells in the absence and presence of exogenous Cu (II) and Fe (II) were measured.
+The pro-oxidative activity and anti-proliferative activity of GA on HEK 293 and HepG2 cells were measured in the absence and presence of exogenous Cu (II) and Fe (II).
 Furthermore, colony forming, ROS generation, apoptosis induction, autophagy and mitochondrial membrane potential (MMP) were examined.

 Results

-HepG2 cells treated with GA + Cu (II) reduced the cells viability significantly ( <0.001).
-GA +Cu (II) could induce HepG2 cell morphological changes, and stimulate apoptotic cell death.
-Moreover, GA +Cu (II) triggered the mitochondrial-dependent apoptotic pathway, by increasing the level of intracellular ROS and disruption of MMP.
-Furthermore, GA+ Cu (II) reduced the Plating Efficiency and Surviving Fraction significantly and also increases autophagic vacuoles in the HepG2 cells.
+HepG2 cells treated with GA + Cu (II) significantly reduced cell viability ( <0.001).
+GA +Cu (II) induced morphological changes in HepG2 cells and stimulated apoptotic cell death.
+Moreover, GA +Cu (II) triggered the mitochondrial-dependent apoptotic pathway by increasing intracellular ROS levels and disrupting MMP.
+Furthermore, GA+ Cu (II) significantly reduced the Plating Efficiency and Surviving Fraction while increasing autophagic vacuoles in the HepG2 cells.

 Conclusion

-According to our results, GA played pro-oxidant role in presence of Cu (II), also it could trigger apoptosis by increased ROS and disruption of MMP.
+According to our results, GA played a pro-oxidant role in the presence of Cu (II), triggered apoptosis by increased ROS and disruption of MMP.
 This combination also induced autophagy in HepG2.
-These effects might be a promising in future of anticancer research.
+These effects hold promise for future anticancer research.

 Loading